-- Safety and security plans likely to ensure a safe environment for people and property - The applicant demonstrates a strong understanding of the core elements of the state-mandated school safety plan and the requirements in statute and regulation - The applicant does not provide plan details in the publicly available charter application which are considered confidential and exempt from public disclosure by law due to school safety and security considerations - Provides for adequate insurance coverage that meets the mandatory minimums for each charter school and scales depending on the size the school and number of proposed campuses - o general liability insurance with a minimum coverage of \$1,000,000 - including coverage for molestation and sexual abuse - broad form policy, with the named insureds as follows: - The sponsor of the charter school; - All employees of the charter school, including, without limitation, former, present and future employees; - Volunteers at the charter school: and - Directors of the charter school, including, without limitation, executive directors. - o Umbrella liability insurance with a minimum coverage of \$3,000,000. - o Educators' legal liability insurance with a minimum coverage of \$1,000,000. - o Employment practices liability insurance with a minimum coverage of \$1,000,000. - o Employment benefits liability insurance with a minimum coverage of \$1,000,000. - o Insurance covering errors and omissions of the sponsor and governing body of the charter school with a minimum coverage of \$1,000,000. - o If applicable, motor vehicle liability insurance with a minimum coverage of \$1,000,000. - o If applicable, liability insurance for sports and athletic participation with a minimum coverage of \$1,000,000.
+- Safety and security plans likely to ensure a safe environment for people and property that corresponds with the core elements of the state-mandated school safety plan and the requirements in statute and regulation.4 - Provides for adequate insurance coverage that meets the mandatory minimums for each charter school and scales depending on the size the school and number of proposed campuses.5 - o General liability insurance with a minimum coverage of \$1,000,000. - including coverage for molestation and sexual abuse - broad form policy, with the named insureds as follows: - The sponsor of the charter school; - All employees of the charter school, including, without limitation, former, present and future employees; - Volunteers at the charter school; and - Directors of the charter school, including, without limitation, executive directors. - o Umbrella liability insurance with a minimum coverage of \$3,000,000. - o Educators' legal liability insurance with a minimum coverage of \$1,000,000. - o Employment practices liability insurance with a minimum coverage of \$1,000,000. - o Employment benefits liability insurance with a minimum coverage of \$1,000,000. - o Insurance covering errors and omissions of the sponsor and governing body of the charter school with a minimum coverage of \$1,000,000. - o If applicable, motor vehicle liability insurance with a minimum coverage of \$1,000,000. - o If applicable, liability insurance for sports and athletic participation with a minimum coverage of \$1,000,000.